andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 Slap your grandma<br>
 </div>

-Now the first time that Linda Belans, a proud grandmother, heard this line her face turned white and she exclaimed, "SLAP YOUR GRANDMA!!??"
+Now the first time that Linda Belans, a proud grandmother, heard Trace Adkins suggest said matriarchal thwacking her face turned white and she exclaimed, "SLAP YOUR GRANDMA!!??"
 She was not nonplussed with the suggestion.
 As you can imagine it became a running joke during rehearsals.
-The timing worked out that each time I came off stage right as Mr. Adkins suggested said matriarchal thwacking.
+The timing worked out that Mr Adkins's advocation for familial violence coincided with my stage exit.
 And who's seat was right there at the edge of the stage was none other than the incomparable Linda Belans.